youstanzr/YouTag/README.md

 [![License](https://img.shields.io/github/license/youstanzr/YouTag)](LICENSE) [![Language](https://img.shields.io/badge/Swift-5-orange?logo=Swift&logoColor=white)](https://swift.org)
 ## About
-**YouTag** is an iOS YouTube downloader that extracts the audio of any video and downloads it into a local library that supports in-background song playing.
-The app can curate a playlist based on user's choice of filters.
+**YouTag** is an iOS music player app that downloads music from the internet, even YouTube, and manages it in a local library.
+Music videos can also be downloaded and the app will automatically extract the audio only.
+Special playlists can be curated based on user's choice of filters.
 Filters can be on tags, artist, album, release year or duration.

 ![](/Images/screenshot_banner.png)

 ## Features
+- Supports mp4, mp3 and wav file types
+- Downloads from any direct link of the supported file types
-- Downloads from YouTube and applies audio extraction to save device storage
+- Downloads from YouTube
+- Extracts the audio from videos
 - Edit song information like title, artist, album, etc
-- Can customize playlist based on filters
+- Customize playlist based on filters
-- Can customize playlist manually deleting the unwanted songs (deletes from playlist only)
 - Plays music in the background
 - Change song playback rate to x0.75 or x1.25